 Until recently, Americans spent around 10%, and Europeans 12%, of their incomes on food from grocery stores and restaurants.
-The COVID-19 pandemic has made those purchases much more difficult by disrupting the food supply chains and reducing many people’s incomes.
-Shortages and long lines at grocery stores have stoked concerns about our food security.
+But recently, those purchases were made much more difficult by disruptions in the food supply chain and a reduction in many people’s incomes.
+Shortages and long lines at grocery stores have also stoked concerns about our food security.
 But one positive response is a heightened interest in growing our own food, as part of a movement toward self-reliance.

 Seed supply companies are seeing an unprecedented uptick in sales.
 And backyard gardening information is in such high demand that the National Gardening Association created a Guide to Gardening During a Pandemic.